 About Your Stay

-A typical day is structured with half the day spent studying and the other half working.
+A typical day is structured with half the day spent in personal studies and the other half working around the property.
 The day is broken up by tea times and meals.
 On free nights guests can play games or go out.

 Studies are self-directed.
 We have an extensive library and a MP3 database, which we encourage people to take advantage of.
 Now, while studies are self-directed, each guest will meet with one of the workers once a week to have time discussing their questions more privately and be directed toward some relevant materials.
 We call this "tutorial."